kogitant/sonar-slack-notifier-plugin/README.md

 # Warning

 This project is a fork of the original work from https://github.com/kogitant/sonar-slack-notifier-plugin.
-I made modifications to keep it working for the latest versions of SonarQube (7.2, 7.3)
+I made modifications to keep it working for the latest versions of SonarQube.

+## Pre-requisites

+The actual version is compiled for *SonarQube v8.0 and JDK 11*.

 # CKS Sonar Slack Notifier Plugin
 SonarQube plugin for sending notifications to Slack